How Long Have Black Bears Been in Ohio?

 Black bears breed mid-June to mid-July and sows give birth sometime during January or February.
 First litters usually have only one cub while later litters produce two or three cubs.
 Black bears generally produce one litter every other year.
 Care is provided entirely by the mother.
 Cubs stay with their mother until they are about 1.5 to 2 years old.
 Black bears can live to 25 years or more in the wild.

 An estimated 55 black bears inhabited Ohio in 2001, making the chances of seeing one extremely slim.
 If you do encounter a bear, slowly back away and allow it to continue on its way.
 Bears try to avoid interaction with people.
 However, bears will take advantage of easy food sources.
 Remember, a fed bear is a dead bear.
 Bears that associate food with people become troublesome, and it often costs the bear its life.
+Keep all pets on a leash at all times, and under control when encountering any wildlife.

 Although black bears try to avoid human interaction they occasionally become a nuisance around human populated areas.
 Try to manage your household waste in a place where bears cannot get to it and look for food.
 You should never feed a bear.
 Bears may lose their fear of humans and become a nuisance or even aggressive towards people in situations where people are feeding them.
 When this happens the bear may have to be relocated or even destroyed.